 The ideal place to learn about farming and the environment

 At Bosavern you can explore a more sustainable food system.
 We can offer land based activities for schools, colleges and youth groups.
-The cob building offers a unique outdoor classroom and a great base to study sustainability and the environment.
-Our education programmes aim to provide structured education visits to the farm, based around themes such as food, farming, composting, energy, sustainable building and arts & crafts.
+Our education programme aims to provide structured education visits to the farm, based around themes such as food, farming, composting, energy, sustainable building and arts & crafts.
 Activities and tasks vary according to the season, but in the past have included:

 - Learn about how we attract bees and other beneficial insects to the farm

 - Explore our polytunnels and taste our vegetables and herbs

 - Visit our chickens and collect their eggs

 - Help recycle nutrients on the farm by learning all about composting